 One of the technologies behind the popular Vivaldi Browser is the ReactJS library.
 The engine that this browser is using is named ‘Blink’ and is pretty much the same as Google’s Chrome, built on HTML5, ReactJS, JS, CSS3 and many other engines.

 As of August 2014, Codecademy has decided to fully incorporate Facebook’s library.
-ReactJS was obviously a part of it – and is still one of the key scripts that are based into the app.
+ReactJS was obviously a part of it – and is still one of the key scripts that are based on the app.

 From the header to the menu and even the navigation, the ReactJS use is all there on Codeacademy, created as a logical solution that packs all the components for the various pieces.

 According to everyone at Codeacademy, some of the aspects of React that they appreciate include the fact that the script is battle-tested, easy to think about, makes SEO easy and is compatible with legacy code and flexible enough for the future.

 Also, it provokes building a community and lets you stop worrying about boilerplate.